POLICIES and PROCEDURES

 4.2 The Journey Coordinator is encouraged to appoint an assistant to serve as Journey Coordinator in the event s/he is unable to lead the Journey.

-4.3 The President or Journey Director and the Journey Coordinator, prior to implementing pre-journey planning, shall plan the procedures which are to be followed during the active Journey period.
+4.3 The Journey Director or Journey Mentor and the Journey Coordinator shall plan the timeline and procedures which are to be followed during the active Journey period.

-4.4 The Journey Coordinator is expected to keep the Board informed of the Journey’s progress at regular Board meetings which they will attend at the discretion of the Board.
-A Journey Coordinator shall not have voting rights on Club matters brought before the Board.
+4.4 The Journey Coordinator shall keep the Board informed of the Journey’s progress.
+The Journey Coordinator may send a report to the Journey Director or President prior to the Board meeting or may report directly to the Board by attending a Board meeting.
+A Journey Coordinator does not have voting rights on Club matters brought before the Board.

 4.5 Up to $25 per person may be added to the cost of an outbound journey as an Administrative Fee.
-The fee is non-refundable if the ambassador fails to participate in the journey or the journey is cancelled.
+The fee is non-refundable once the Ambassador is accepted on the journey.
+The Administration Fee may be used by the Ambassador Coordinator to cover expenses for such things as telephone, printing, postage, and other costs related to promoting the Journey.

 4.6 The Host Coordinator will set program fees for the inbound journey, with the approval of the Board.